Mortgage Broker Vs Mortgage Lender

 This is by far the most popular role you will see in the Mortgage Lending Industry.

-As licensing requirements differ from state to state, there are very few requirements for becoming a mortgage broker.
-A broker requires less industry knowledge to become licensed.
-They are only approved in the states they operate in.
+As licensing requirements differ from state to state, there are very few requirements for operating as a mortgage broker.
 They are fully dependent on the mortgage lender to underwrite and close loans.

-The broker is responsible for the processing and submitting the loan to the lender for underwriting and closing of the loan files.
+The broker is responsible for the processing and submitting the loan to the lender for underwriting and closing.

 The Mortgage Lender

-The average turnaround time from start to finish for a loan is 2 to 3 weeks.
-The overall costs are about 30% less than with a broker.
+The average turnaround time from start to finish for a loan with Obsidian is 2 to 3 weeks.

-One way to check if a lender is approved with Hud is to go to https://hud.gov.
-They will help you have the confidence in knowing who you are dealing with.
+One way to check if a lender is approved with HUD is to go to https://hud.gov.
+They will help you have confidence in knowing who you are dealing with.